niko-at-chalupa/kherimoya/README.md

 ## kheremara
 Kheremara is an umbrella identity used for things like plugins *(just plugins right now)* that utilize Kherimoya's features like its file structure

+It's also its own project, in a way.

 ## features

 ## planned features
-The following features **WILL** be included in Kherimoya in the future.
+The following features <strong>WILL</strong> be included in Kherimoya in the future.
 <ul>
     <li>Kherimoya endstone plugin, that can do things like tell the status of the server and communicate with Kherimoya
     <li>Move to python instead of shell